-- The indicator includes: - Distance to nearest independent school
+• Distance to nearest independent school (m)

 Further detail - Distance is measured from the outer boundary of the locale to the nearest independent school, with a value of 0 if contained within the community.
 This is weighted separately for London and the South East due to a much higher supply in those two regions.